acm-cui/website-community/index.md

 # Welcome to CUI

-Welcome to the **Conversational User Interfaces (CUI) community** website.
-We run the annual CUI conference and a number of satellite workshops at various conference in HCI and related disciplines.
-The series was founded in 2018 to bring together researchers and practitioners from a wide range of disciplines examining the design of speech and language technologies.
+Welcome to the [ACM](https://www.acm.org/ "Association for Computing Machinery") [SIGCHI](https://sigchi.org "ACM Special Interest Group on Computer-Human Interaction") **Conversational User Interfaces (CUI) community** website.
+CUI was founded in 2018 to bring together researchers and practitioners from a wide range of disciplines examining the design of speech and language technologies.
+Today, CUI is overseen by an elected [steering committee]({{ '/sc/' | relative_url }} "Details about the CUI Steering Commitee").

-The series is overseen by a [steering committee]({{ '/sc/' | relative_url }} "Details about the CUI Steering Commitee").
+We run the [annual CUI conference]({{ '/conference/' | relative_url }} "Information about the annual CUI conferences" and a number of [satellite workshops]({{ '/workshops/' | relative_url }} "Workshops organised by the ACM CUI community") at various conference across HCI and related disciplines.

-Details of upcoming events can be accessed from the menu on this website, or on [our Twitter account](http://twitter.com/ACM_CUI "CUI conference and workshop series Twitter account").
+Join our [online community channels]({{ '/community/' | relative_url }} to stay informed of upcoming CUI activities.

 We look forward to meeting you at a future CUI event.